FelicityAmiao/Gradle-builds-Java-projects-2019-7-12-8-47-48-372/README.md

 2. Use Gradle to compile Javap project	//gradle build
 3. Use Gradle run automatic test	//gradle test
 4. Use Gradle to add ideaplug-in, and generate Intellj Idea project files	//gradle idea
-5. Use Gradle to run program to output "This is a Gradle Project" to command line
+5. Use Gradle to run program to output "This is a Gradle Project" to command line	//gradle run
 6. Add Mockito dependence and simply use Mockito in test method to get test passed
 ```
     @Test